splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-compose-MacOS.md

 ``` yaml
 --8<---- "ansible/app/docker-compose.yml"
 ```
-3. In Docker, set the `/opt/sc4s` folder as shared.
+3. In Docker Desktop, set the `/opt/sc4s` folder as shared.
 4. Create a local volume that will contain the disk buffer files in the event of a communication failure to the upstream destinations.
 This volume also keeps track of the state of syslog-ng between restarts, and in particular the state of the disk buffer.
 Be sure to account for disk space requirements for `u\ docker volume`.
 This volume is located in